Illinois's 5th congressional district: 2,500 – 10,000 people

 Following the 2020 redistricting, this district will shift from a Chicago-based district to one primarily based in Cook County with a portion in southern Lake County.

 The 5th district takes in the Chicago neighborhoods of Jefferson Park; the vast majority of O'Hare, Lincoln Park, Norwood Park, North Park, and Lake View; the historic North Mayfair neighborhood of Albany Park; most of Lincoln Square; and part of Irving Park.

-Outside of the Chicago city limits, this district takes in the Cook County municipalities of Inverness; most of Arlington Heights and Barrington Hills; half of Des Plaines, Palatine, and Mount Prospect.
+Outside of the Chicago city limits, this district takes in the Cook County communities of Inverness, Harwood Heights, Norridge, and Barrington (shared with Lake County); most of Arlington Heights, Barrington Hills, and Park Ridge; half of Des Plaines, Palatine, Mount Prospect, and Schiller Park; and part of Rosemont, Skokie, Niles, Glenview, Rolling Meadows, Prospect Heights, Buffalo Grove, Schaumburg (shared with DuPage County), Hoffman Estates, and South Barrington.

 Lake County is split between this district and the 9th district.
 They are partitioned by the Fox River, Kelsey Rd, W Miller Rd, Echo Lake Rd, Sacomano Meadows Pond 1, Midlothian Rd, N Old Henry Rd, N Quentin Rd, Lake Zurich Rd, Twin Orchard Country Club, Mundelein Rd, Hicks Rd, Bridgewater Farm, Crossing Pond Park, and Arlington Heights Rd.
-The 5th district takes in the municipalities of Deer Park and Kildeer; the vast majority of Lake Zurich; the southern half of Long Grove; and the portion of North Barrington south of Miller Rd.
+The 5th district takes in the communities of Deer Park, Barrington (shared with Cook County); the vast majority of Lake Zurich and Kildeer; the southern half of Long Grove; the portion of North Barrington south of Miller Rd; eastern Fox River Grove; southern Lake Barrington; and southwestern Hawthorn Woods.